The 3X Learning

 Building Agency Through Curiosity, Relevance, and Purpose

 The 3X Framework is a pedagogical method for teaching in the age of AI.
 It provides a comprehensive set of materials and describes the skills and information needed to create AI-Resilient classrooms and activities.
-When used properly, AI offers an opportunity to accelerate individual student development.

-Agency is the central goal of the 3X Learning Framework.
 Agency is a learned skillset: a repertoire of cognitive, behavioral, and interpersonal capacities that enable a person to act with purpose and self-direction.
 Its core competencies include communication, discipline, self-regulation, and problem-solving.

 Exploration